Flute: History

-The oldest flute ever discovered may be a fragment of the femur of a juvenile cave bear, with two to four holes, found at Divje Babe in Slovenia and dated to about 43,000 years ago.
-However, this has been disputed.
-In 2008 another flute dated back to at least 35,000 years ago was discovered in Hohle Fels cave near Ulm, Germany.
-The five-holed flute has a V-shaped mouthpiece and is made from a vulture wing bone.
-The researchers involved in the discovery officially published their findings in the journal Nature, in August 2009.
-The discovery was also the oldest confirmed find of any musical instrument in history, until a redating of flutes found in Geißenklösterle cave revealed them to be even older with an age of 42,000 to 43,000 years.
+A fragment of a juvenile cave bear's femur, with two to four holes, was found at Divje Babe in Slovenia and dated to about 43,000 years ago.
+It may be the oldest flute discovered, but this has been disputed.
+In 2008, a flute dated to at least 35,000 years ago was discovered in Hohle Fels cave near Ulm, Germany.
+It is a five-holed flute with a V-shaped mouthpiece and was made from a vulture wing bone.
+The discovery was published in the journal Nature, in August 2009.
+This was the oldest confirmed musical instrument ever found, until a redating of flutes found in Geißenklösterle cave revealed them to be older, at 42,000 to 43,000 years.

-The flute, one of several found, was found in the Hohle Fels cavern next to the Venus of Hohle Fels and a short distance from the oldest known human carving.
+The Hohle Fels flute is one of several found in the Hohle Fels cavern next to the Venus of Hohle Fels and a short distance from the oldest known human carving.
 On announcing the discovery, scientists suggested that the "finds demonstrate the presence of a well-established musical tradition at the time when modern humans colonized Europe".
-Scientists have also suggested that the discovery of the flute may help to explain "the probable behavioural and cognitive gulf between" Neanderthals and early modern human.
+Scientists have also suggested that this flute's discovery may help to explain "the probable behavioural and cognitive gulf between" Neanderthals and early modern human.

-A three-holed flute, 18.7 cm long, made from a mammoth tusk (from the Geißenklösterle cave, near Ulm, in the southern German Swabian Alb and dated to 30,000 to 37,000 years ago) was discovered in 2004, and two flutes made from swan bones excavated a decade earlier (from the same cave in Germany, dated to circa 36,000 years ago) are among the oldest known musical instruments.
+An 18.7 cm flute with three holes, made from a mammoth tusk and dated to 30,000–37,000 years ago, was found in 2004 in the Geißenklösterle cave near Ulm, in the southern German Swabian Alb.
+Two flutes made from swan bones were excavated a decade earlier from the same cave and dated to about 36,000 years ago.

-A playable 9,000-year-old Gudi (literally, "bone flute") was excavated from a tomb in Jiahu along with 29 defunct twins, made from the wing bones of red-crowned cranes with five to eight holes each, in the Central Chinese province of Henan.
+A playable 9,000-year-old Chinese Gudi (literally, "bone flute") was excavated from a tomb in Jiahu along with 29 similar specimens.
+They were made from the wing bones of red-crowned cranes and each has five to eight holes.

-The earliest extant Chinese transverse flute is a chi (篪) flute discovered in the Tomb of Marquis Yi of Zeng at the Suizhou site, Hubei province, China.
-It dates from 433 BC, of the later Zhou Dynasty.
-It is fashioned of lacquered bamboo with closed ends and has five stops that are at the flute's side instead of the top.
-Chi flutes are mentioned in Shi Jing, compiled and edited by Confucius, according to tradition.
+The earliest extant Chinese transverse flute is a chi (篪) flute discovered in the Tomb of Marquis Yi of Zeng at the Suizhou site, Hubei province, China, dating from 433 BC, during the later Zhou dynasty.
+It is fashioned of lacquered bamboo with closed ends and has five stops on the flute's side instead of the top.
+Shi Jing, traditionally said to have been compiled and edited by Confucius, mentions chi flutes.

 The earliest written reference to a flute is from a Sumerian-language cuneiform tablet dated to c.
 2600–2700 BC.

-Flutes are also mentioned in a recently translated tablet of the Epic of Gilgamesh, an epic poem whose development spanned the period of approximately 2100–600 BC.
-Additionally, a set of cuneiform tablets knows as the "musical texts" provide precise tuning instructions for seven scale of a stringed instrument (assumed to be a Babylonian lyre).
-One of those scales is named embūbum, which is an Akkadian word for "flute".
+Flutes are mentioned in a recently translated tablet of the Epic of Gilgamesh, an epic poem whose development spanned the period from about 2100–600 BC.
+A set of cuneiform tablets knows as the "musical texts" provide precise tuning instructions for seven scales of a stringed instrument (assumed to be a Babylonian lyre).
+One of those scales is named "embūbum", which is an Akkadian word for "flute".